Common Platform, Uncommon Performance

 Reducing Risk Through Operations Consolidation, Agility

 The AN/AQS-20A’s computer processing power and advanced signal processing, coupled with its portability, reduces the amount of time required to search an area while significantly increasing search-rate agility.
 By reducing the size of the platform and the number of crew required to deploy the system, the AN/AQS-20A safely and efficiently consolidates expansive mine-sweeping operations that previously required a large warfare ship manned by more than 80 crew members.

 This low-risk approach gives the fleet an organic mine countermeasures capability in the near term that meets all Navy requirements.
-The AN/AQS-20A maximizes platform integration flexibility on a variety of air, surface or subsurface platforms.
-One towed body satisfies the requirements of three platforms through common hardware, software and interfaces; common integrated logistics support; and modular operational configurations.
+The AN/AQS-20A towed body satisfies the requirements of three platforms through common hardware, software and interfaces; common integrated logistics support; and modular operational configurations.
 The AN/AQS-20A has been extensively tested and operated from unmanned, underwater vehicles such as the AN/WLD-1 and is the only minehunting sonar sensor developed, tested and certified for Remote Multi Mission Vehicle (RMMV) deployment.
 It is the most advanced and capable mine warfare sensor system, fully integrated with and effictively operated from the RMMV, now succesfully deployed from the LCS 2.

 Four modes of operation are provided:

 - Single Pass Shallow (SPS) Mode — Bottom and moored mine coverage in a single pass

 - Single Pass Deep (SPD) Mode — Moored mine coverage in deep water

 - Volume Mine (VOL) Mode — Volume mine coverage at four times the area search rate